-26-year-old blockchain entrepreneur Matthew Liston has taken four associates to court for conflicts that arose out of his termination from the cryptocurrency betting startup Augur, alleging in a lawsuit filed in San Francisco County, California on April 19 that founding members Joseph Ball “Joe” Costello, age 64, Jack “John” Peterson, 35, Joseph Charles “Joey” Krug, 22, and Jeremy Gardner, 26, committed acts of fraud, breach of contract and trade theft that left him empty-handed without a stake in an initial coin offering (ICO) — a tokenized version of a crowdsourced fundraising pool — and bound to a broken settlement agreement that ignored him as a co-founder.
+26-year-old blockchain entrepreneur Matthew Liston has taken four associates to court for conflicts that arose out of his termination from the cryptocurrency betting startup Augur, alleging in a lawsuit filed in San Francisco, California on April 19 that founding members Joseph Ball “Joe” Costello, 64, Jack “John” Peterson, 35, Joseph Charles “Joey” Krug, 22, and Jeremy Gardner, 26, committed acts of fraud, breach of contract and trade theft that left him empty-handed without a stake in an initial coin offering (ICO) and bound to a broken settlement agreement that ignored him as a co-founder.

-Advised by Ethereum co-founder Vitalik Buterin and Lightning Labs co-founder Elizabeth Stark, the Augur betting application, which claims censorship-resistance from platform providers and government bodies, is now launching its main network in July 2018 in what the industry has hailed as one of the more compelling blockchain experiments to be designed by the award-winning IDEO design group.
+The Augur ICO raised over $5 million for a decentralized prediction market protocol that would run on the ethereum blockchain.
+Advised by Ethereum co-founder Vitalik Buterin and Lightning Labs co-founder Elizabeth Stark, the betting application claims censorship-resistance from platform providers and government bodies.
+In July 2018, Augur will be launching its main network in what the industry has hailed as one of the more compelling blockchain experiments to be designed by the award-winning IDEO design group.

 But Liston is seeking $38 million in general damages and $114 million in punitive damages for a total of $152 million in collective damages that could put a damper on those resources — more than one-quarter of REP’s market value.
 Three years after the ICO, in a time when cryptocurrencies have gained mainstream momentum, REP has traded as high as $100 and token holders have profited up to 200 times on their principal investments.